JonaChM/JonaChM/README.md

 - 👋 Hi, I’m @JonaChM >> Jonathan
 - 👀 I’m interested in python development, more focused on machine learning, AI and data science.
 - 🌱 I’m currently learning AI with Harvard free courses and some online challenges.
-- 💞️ I’m looking to collaborate on anything on a intermediate level.
 - 📫 How to reach me: email is fine jchm594@gmail.com or jchm987@hotmail.com

 <!---